 We want trainees who are driven and ambitious, but who also want to build a career in a global commercial law firm, so an international outlook is crucial!
 They need to demonstrate that with work experience and a genuine passion for understanding the inner workings of the commercial world.

 What is the biggest challenge facing would-be lawyers today?

 Keeping up with the rapid change taking place in an increasingly globalised legal market.

 What advice would you give to anyone thinking of joining the legal profession?

-Plan ahead - if you know that you want to go into law, make sure that you obtain real work experience during the holidays, join the student law society, get involved with mooting and debating, and do some pro bono work.
+Plan ahead – if you know that you want to go into law, make sure that you obtain real work experience during the holidays, join the student law society, get involved with mooting and debating and do some pro bono work.
+But remember, university is meant to be fun too, so make sure you get involved in clubs and societies that you're really passionate about!
 In essence, make sure that your CV is well rounded.

 Which practice areas are the real core of the firm’s business?

 In the UKMEA region, our main practice areas are banking and finance, energy, corporate and real estate.
 However, globally we have 36 practice areas, so trainees at Dentons can expect a really diverse training contract experience.